spietras/pytemplate/pytemplate/docs/docs/index.md

 # pytemplate

-This is a simple example package.
+A small example package

 It lets you easily accomplish the following things:

 - [x] **nothing**

-But at least it shows some opinionated best practices about python projects.
+But at least it shows some opinionated best practices about python project structure.

 ## Installing